cvanstey/WCAG_GovTech/README.md

-An empirical, multi-tiered black-box accessibility audit of public-facing digital infrastructure across municipal, state, and federal government systems in New Jersey — built to accompany the research paper *"The Vendor Gap: A Technical Debt Audit of WCAG Compliance in New Jersey GovTech"* (Stockton University, DSSA, Summer 2026).
+An empirical, multi-tiered black-box accessibility audit of public-facing digital infrastructure across municipal, state, and federal government systems in New Jersey, built to accompany the research paper *"The Vendor Gap: A Technical Debt Audit of WCAG Compliance in New Jersey GovTech"* (Stockton University, DSSA, Summer 2026).